quantcert/quantcert.github.io/Magma-contextuality/README.md

-# Automated detection of contextuality proofs with intermediate numbers of observables _and_ Taxonomy of Polar Subspaces of Multi-Qubit Symplectic Polar Spaces of Small Rank
+# Automated detection of contextuality proofs with intermediate numbers of observables _and_ Taxonomy of Polar Subspaces of Multi-Qubit Symplectic Polar Spaces of Small Rank _and_ Three-Qubit-Embedded Split Cayley Hexagon is Contextuality Sensitive

 Copyright (C) 2021 Henri de Boutray